 Although there is future hope for more generalist AI systems, the application of supervised Machine Learning has been one of the more fruitful enterprises within the field of AI.
 The application of deep neural networks have proven especially successful for specialist systems in healthcare & medicine.
 In some cases they even surpassed human specialists.
 This has been proven in many cases: Enletic is a start-up where 1.000 examples were used to build an algorithm that was more accurate at diagnosing lung cancer than a panel of 4 expert radiologists1, Deep Learning can classify skin cancer with dermatologist-level accuracy2, or the case where researchers developed an algorithm which exceeds the performance of board certified cardiologists in detecting a wide range of heart arrhythmia from electrocardiograms recorded with a single-lead wearable monitor3.

-This article helps you to translate these new possibilities into new or improved products in your specific healthcare expertise.
+This article helps you to translate new artificial intelligence possibilities into new or improved products in your specific healthcare expertise.
 Furthermore, you will have a more thorough understanding of Deep Learning versus other types of Machine Learning techniques.

 1. What output are you looking for?

 What output would you like the system to provide you with?
 This might impact the selection of your model and the amount of data needed for training.

 The output can be answers to questions, automated actions, predictions, diagnoses, classifications, decision support and many more.

 2. On which input will the output be based?